gatling/gatling/src/docs/content/reference/current/http/helpers/index.md

 ---
 title: "HTTP Helpers"
 description: "Learn how to deal with cookies and cache"
-lead: "Add and retrieve manually a cookie with Gatling"
+lead: "Helpers for handling cookies and caches"
 date: 2021-04-20T18:30:56+02:00
 lastmod: 2021-04-20T18:30:56+02:00
 weight: 005050